"Oh my god!": Researchers film "monster" shark

 On an underwater expedition, explorers make a stunning discovery.
-They film a shark up close.
-The animal is bigger than your submarine.
+They film a shark up close – it’s bigger than their submarine.

 Nassau – In the wild, it is very rare for humans and sharks to meet face to face.
 Researchers from the company OceanX have now had such a special encounter in the deep sea off the coast of the Bahamas.
 They experience up close how a so-called gray shark swims just as close as possible to their submarine.
 During the dive in 2019, the research team even managed to make history.